Top Tips for Setting Performance Goals That Actually Work

-We’ve said it before and we’ll say it again, a good performance management system is a must if you want your organization to run smoothly.
+We’ve said it before, and we’ll say it again, a good performance management system is a must if you want your organization to run smoothly.
 Of course, there are multiple aspects to well-run performance management, one of which is setting and managing goals.
 But this is often far easier said than done.

 Performance management is an essential component to the success and growth of any organization, and setting goals is a crucial part of establishing a smooth and effective performance management process.
 In order to manage goals effectively, they need to be set with the right intentions and in such a way that employees are able to follow through and achieve those goals.

 Setting and achieving goals is a result of putting in place the right tools, processes, and activities.
 Before freezing work goals, it is crucial that managers discuss them with employees.
 By doing so, it will be possible to quickly identify any deficiencies in an employee’s skills, knowledge, or access to tools that might be affecting their performance.
 This will also help bridge any gaps in knowledge that employees might have before they can reach any of the goals they are supposed to reach.
-An employee’s performance can be improved by training, development, feedback or support.
+An employee’s performance can be improved by training, development, feedback, or support.

 It also goes without saying that setting goals that are impossible to achieve demotivates and undermines your employees and can quickly kill their confidence and engagement.
 Employees can be motivated to stretch their efforts in achieving challenging goals if those goals feel realistic and achievable.
 Of course, realistic goals must also be accompanied by the appropriate resources to achieve them.
-Here, we will over some critical tips to help you successfully set and manage goals.
+Here, we will cover some critical tips to help you successfully set and manage goals.

-Align Organizational Goals to Individual Goals
+Align Organizational Goals with Individual Goals

 To start with, it’s critical that employee goals align with the overall goals of the organization.
 It might seem that goal setting is all about the individual employee, and of course, this is an important aspect of goals.
-However, your team still needs to understand how the contributions they make to the organization help it succeed a a whole.
+However, your team still needs to understand how the contributions they make to the organization help it succeed as a whole.
 Employee performance goals and team goals need to be tied to organizational goals.
 Why?
 Because keeping employees involved in the company’s strategic objectives keeps them engaged.
 The careful balance between business and employee goals helps organizations to succeed.
 However, it’s important that leaders don’t over-emphasize the organization’s goals while undermining an employee’s personal goals.
 There should be a careful balance, and employees should be able to determine their own goals, as this allows for greater focus, greater commitment, and greater success.

 Cultivate a Culture of Continuous Learning